-Dealing with a leased property when separating from partner: discover what only the top, expert family lawyers in Spain know about dealing with a leased property when separating from partner
+Dealing with a leased property when separating from partner: discover what only the top, expert family lawyer in Spain know about dealing with a leased property when separating from partner

 Q. I am splitting-up with my partner and I am wondering about the lease on our apartment.
 The lease is currently in my name.
 Who has rights to the apartment?
 If there is a child involved am I responsible for continuing to pay the lease?